 Find out about speed limits, how to report a speeding complaint to the traffic bureau, and find out how we deal with your speed concerns.

-We work together with local authorities, emergency services and other North Yorkshire agencies as part of the 95 Alive partnership to reduce injury, disability and death caused by road collisions in North Yorkshire.
+We work together with local authorities, emergency services and other North Yorkshire agencies as part of the York and North Yorkshire Road Safety Partnership to reduce injury, disability and death caused by road collisions in North Yorkshire.

 We find out about speeding problems from members of the public, or from collision data we collect.
-You can find out more about how the 95 Alive Partnership identifies and deals with speed concerns on the Roadwise website.
+You can find out more about how the York and North Yorkshire Road Safety Partnership identifies and deals with speed concerns on the Roadwise website.